[Teacher Tips] The Complete Test Day Success Guide

 - Create a pump-up playlist – Everyone loves to dance and Spotify has bunch of user-created playlists for pre-test hype.
 We know you’ll get to class early to make sure everything is perfectly prepared, so as kids are walking into class blast some sweet tunes.
 It’ll wake them up and put them in a great mood.
 Our suggestions?
 I Will Survive, Eye of the Tiger, and of course the classic Old Town Road.

 - No Cell Phone Zone – No doubt when your students find out they have to turn it off for the day (even though you’ve told them this multiple times) they will protest.
 To help ease the separation, make the temporary cell phone ban a fun part of your pre-test ritual.
-Give kids 5 minutes to find their favorite testing day meme and share it with their neighbor, or have them take “before” selfies as they’re shutting off their phones.
+Give kids five minutes to find their favorite testing day meme and share it with their neighbor, or have them take “before” socially distant selfies as they’re shutting off their phones.
 Once everyone is done with their tests, you can give the green light to turn phones on again by encouraging everyone to take their “after” selfie.
 It’s a lighthearted way to ease tension, and helps you make sure all the phones are going off.

 How many times have you gone to class on test day feeling great, only to arrive in your classroom to your kids looking nervous or saying they feel unprepared?
 Even if you’ve jammed out to pump up music and laughed at memes, test anxiety is real.
 So how do you take the fear out of testing day?
 Don’t worry, we’ve got you covered.